You Don't Have to Live Like a Referee

 "You Don't Have to Live Like a Referee" is the sixteenth episode of the twenty-fifth season of the American animated television series The Simpsons and the 546th episode of the series.
 It originally aired on the Fox network in the United States on March 30, 2014.
 It was written by Michael Price and directed by Mark Kirkland.
+The title is based on the refrain "don't have to live like a refugee" from the 1980 song "Refugee" by Tom Petty and the Heartbreakers.

+In this episode, Homer is hired as a referee for the World Cup of association football (soccer) after a viral speech by Lisa praising him.
 Argentine soccer broadcaster Andrés Cantor guest-stars as himself.
-The title is from the refrain "don't have to live like a refugee" from the 1980 song "Refugee" by Tom Petty and the Heartbreakers.
-Homer also sings a parody of Foreigner's 1981 song "Juke Box Hero".
+The episode received mixed reviews.